Zilan-Ouyang/dutchAuction_front_end/README.md

 2. After the auction being created, the auction would be alive on bids channel until the order is fullfilled, from there, you can change the price with just one click.

-3. After the order has been fullfilled, the auction card would be automatically removed from bids channel, you will find it in dispution channel or settlement channel (you can find the tabs to those channels on your dashboard).
+3. After the order has been fullfilled, the auction card would be automatically removed from bids channel, you will find it in disputation channel or settlement channel (you can find the tabs to those channels on your dashboard).

 4. After customer make the payment to the order, the balance would transfer to your wallet automatically.